Large Language Model Agents Are Not Always Faithful Self-Evolvers: Details of Intervention Design

-To verify the consistency of our findings across backbone models, we replicate the same intervention study using the open-weight Qwen3-235B-A22B.
-The results, visualized in Figure~\ref{fig:expel_qwen}, align closely with the GPT-4o-based findings.
+To verify the consistency of our findings across backbone models, we replicate the same intervention study using the open-weight Qwen3-235B-A22B and the frontier closed-source model Claude-Sonnet-4.6.
+The results, visualized in Figure~\ref{fig:expel_qwen} and Figure~\ref{fig:expel_claude}, align closely with the GPT-4o-based findings.

 First, agents remain highly sensitive to raw experience interventions.
 Across HotpotQA, ALFWorld, and WebShop, the removal of raw experience (especially \texttt{Empty} and \texttt{Irrelevant}) consistently results in substantial performance drops, reaffirming that the agent does not simply rely on priors but indeed benefits from retrieved raw trajectories.
+This trend remains evident even for stronger frontier models such as Claude-Sonnet-4.6, suggesting that scaling model capability does not fundamentally resolve the reliance on raw experience.

 Second, the faithfulness to condensed experience remains weak.
-In HotpotQA and WebShop, corrupting condensed summaries yields little to no degradation, suggesting these components are often underutilized during inference.
-ALFWorld shows a slight drop under \texttt{Filler} and \texttt{Corrupt}, but the impact is still limited compared to raw experience interventions.
+In both Qwen3-235B-A22B and Claude-Sonnet-4.6, perturbing condensed summaries often yields only minor or inconsistent performance changes.
+For example, on HotpotQA under Claude-Sonnet-4.6, all condensed interventions remain close to the original ExpeL performance (53$\rightarrow$47--56), while raw interventions exhibit much larger fluctuations.
+Similarly, on ALFWorld and WebShop, condensed perturbations only induce limited degradation compared with raw experience interventions.
+These results further strengthen our main conclusion that current self-evolving agents remain substantially less faithful to condensed experience than to raw trajectories, even with stronger backbone models.

 Lastly, we observe that \texttt{Shuffle} (raw) and \texttt{Filler} (condensed) preserve surface structure while destroying coherence or semantics.
 The agent's partial robustness to these reveals possible overreliance on format cues rather than deep content integration, further motivating the need for more faithful mechanisms of experience exploitation.